 The Veterans Club provides a network of support among student veterans and promotes an understanding of student veteran issues.

-The Visual Voices Club (ViVo) promotes the rich culture of the Deaf and Hard of Hearing community.
+The Visual Voices Club (ViVo) educates and shares the rich culture of the Deaf and Hard of Hearing community, promoting accessibility and inclusion in the community.